hawkhai/hawkhai.github.io/_posts/2020-11-26-ogre-particle-scripts.md

 Sets the name of the material which all particles in this system will use.
 All particles in a system use the same material, although each particle can tint this material through the use of it’s colour property.

-format: material &lt;material_name&gt;<br> example: material Examples/Flare<br> default: none (blank material)<br>
+format: material &lt;material_name&gt;<br> example: material Examples/Flare<br> default: none (blank material)

 <a name="particle_005fwidth"></a><a name="particle_005fwidth-1"></a>

 ## particle_width

 Sets the width of particles in world coordinates.
-Note that this property is absolute when billboard_type (see below) is set to ’point’ or ’perpendicular_self’, but is scaled by the length of the direction vector when billboard_type is ’oriented_common’, ’oriented_self’ or ’perpendicular_common’.<br>
+Note that this property is absolute when billboard_type (see below) is set to ’point’ or ’perpendicular_self’, but is scaled by the length of the direction vector when billboard_type is ’oriented_common’, ’oriented_self’ or ’perpendicular_common’.

-format: particle_width &lt;width&gt;<br> example: particle_width 20<br> default: 100<br>
+format: particle_width &lt;width&gt;<br> example: particle_width 20<br> default: 100

 <a name="particle_005fheight"></a><a name="particle_005fheight-1"></a>

 ## particle_height

 Sets the height of particles in world coordinates.
-Note that this property is absolute when billboard_type (see below) is set to ’point’ or ’perpendicular_self’, but is scaled by the length of the direction vector when billboard_type is ’oriented_common’, ’oriented_self’ or ’perpendicular_common’.<br>
+Note that this property is absolute when billboard_type (see below) is set to ’point’ or ’perpendicular_self’, but is scaled by the length of the direction vector when billboard_type is ’oriented_common’, ’oriented_self’ or ’perpendicular_common’.

-format: particle_height &lt;height&gt;<br> example: particle_height 20<br> default: 100<br>
+format: particle_height &lt;height&gt;<br> example: particle_height 20<br> default: 100

 <a name="cull_005feach"></a><a name="cull_005feach-1"></a>